suny-downstate-medical-center/netpyne/doc/source/advanced.rst

 Friesen model
 ^^^^^^^^^^^^^^

 *Required files:* Friesen cell model defined as python class.
 Requires multiple mechanisms (including point processes) defined in mod files.
-Although it includes synapses, an additional synapse at the soma is added from NetPyNE.
+Although it includes synaptic mechanisms, an additional synaptic mechanism at the soma is added from NetPyNE.
 Spike generation happens at the ``axon`` section (not the ``soma``).
 This is indicated in NetPyNE adding the ``spikeGenLoc`` item to the ``axon`` section entry, and specifying the section location (eg. 0.5).

 *Required files:*
 :download:`friesen.py <code/friesen.py>`,